Juhyung8371/2D-Sandbox-Game/README.md

 ### Random Map Generation

 I implemented a random map generation feature using noise (Simplex Noise).
 Noise is a random group of numbers determined by its frequency and amplitude.
-However, it is a cloud-like shape generally, and this behavior will make the climate transition more natural.
+However, it is generally a cloud-like shape, and this behavior will make the climate transition more natural.
 A noise typically looks like the image below on the left.

 <img src='https://raw.githubusercontent.com/Juhyung8371/2D-Sandbox-Game/main/readme_images/noise.png' height="150"> <img src='https://raw.githubusercontent.com/Juhyung8371/2D-Sandbox-Game/main/readme_images/climate_map.png' height="150">